DuGuille/pychumil/README.md

 As a program, it shows the 20 most bright stars as seen from Guatemala.
 You can pass other value for lat and lon.

 This uses the HYG catalog found here http://www.astronexus.com/hyg.
+Download the latest catalog here https://github.com/DuGuille/HYG-Database/blob/master/hygfull.csv .

 Right now, ("Thu Jul 31 2014 18:05:21 GMT-0600 (CST)") the output is this: